 Wellbeing through problem solving and developing positive autism identity

-This is a post diagnostic/self-identification support programme for autistic adults.
+This is a post diagnostic/self-identification support programme for autistic adults by autistic adults.

 - Have you recently been diagnosed; or self-identified as autistic?